🔍 Block Validation Service

 Quick validation provides substantial performance improvements:

-- Approximately 10x faster processing for historical blocks below checkpoints
+- 10x Faster: Approximately 10x faster processing for historical blocks below checkpoints

 Subtree and Transaction Processing